 - Hiking faster and further due to lightened load

 - Less tiring than carrying a normal backpack load

 - Reduced risk of injury

 3. What are some things about ultralight backpacking I should remember?

-There are 5 main principles of ultralight backpacking to keep yourself safe and enjoy yourself while on the hike.
+There are five main principles of ultralight backpacking to keep yourself safe and enjoy yourself while on the hike.
 These are:

-- Don’t increase your risk with a lessened load
+- Do not increase your risk with a lessened load

 - Get rid of your non-essentials

 - Use multipurpose tools